Projection Theorems and Estimating Equations for Power-Law Models

 \section{Introduction}

-Minimum divergence (or minimum distance) method is popular in statistical inference because of its many desirable properties including robustness and efficiency \cite{BasuSP11B,Pardo06B}.
-Divergence is a non-negative extended real valued function $D$ defined for any pair of probability distributions $(p,q)$ satisfying $D(p,q) = 0$ if and only if $p = q$.
-Minimization of information divergence ({\em $I$-divergence}) or relative entropy is closely related to the maximum likelihood estimation (MLE) \cite[Lem.~3.1]{CsiszarS04B}.
-MLE is not a preferred method when the data is contaminated by {\em outliers}.
-However, $I$-divergence can be extended, replacing the logarithmic function by some power function, to produce divergences that are robust with respect to outliers \cite{BasuHHJ98J, JonesHHB01J}.
-In this paper we consider three such families of divergences that are well-known in the context of robust statistics.
+Divergence is a non-negative extended real-valued function $D$ defined for any pair of probability distributions $(p,q)$ satisfying $D(p,q) = 0$ if and only if $p = q$.
+Minimum divergence (or distance) method is popular in statistical inference because of its many desirable properties including robustness and efficiency \cite{BasuSP11B,Pardo06B}.
+Minimization of information divergence ($I$-divergence) or relative entropy is closely related to the maximum likelihood estimation (MLE) \cite[Lem.~3.1]{CsiszarS04B}.
+MLE is not a preferred method when the data is contaminated by outliers.
+However, $I$-divergence can be extended by replacing the logarithmic function by some power function to produce divergences that are robust to outliers \cite{BasuHHJ98J, JonesHHB01J, CichockiA10J}.
+In this paper, we consider three such families of divergences that are well-known in the context of robust statistics.
 They are defined as follows.